mesosphere-backup/dcos-bootstrap/README.md

 ### Sync CloudFormation templates

 This will sync the CloudFormation templates in `cloudformation/` with the upstream templates used by `make bootstrap`.
-This is useful for inspection and for keeping track of changes.
+Useful for inspection and for keeping track of changes.

     make sync